HTML Comments Guide

 12 <section>...</section>

-1<!-- TODO: Replace this placeholder image with the final product shot from the design team -->
+1<!-- TODO: Replace placeholder with final product shot from the design team -->

 2<img src="placeholder.jpg" alt="Product image placeholder">

-3<!-- FYI: John - This form action URL might change after the API update next week -->
+4<!-- FYI: This form action URL is changing after the API update scheduled for next week -->

 2<button>Submit</button> <!-- This is a submit button -->